nikogura/gomason/README.md

 This is used to determine which OSes and architectures to compile for.
 It's gotta be Gox's way of expressing the version and arch (os/arch), as the strings will simply be passed along to gox to build your toys.

-Targets can also take an optional 'cgo' flag to build with CGO, and a map of compiler flags that will be passed on to gox at build time.
+Targets can take an optional 'cgo' flag to build with CGO, and a map of compiler flags that will be passed on to gox at build time.

+Targets can also take an optional 'legacy' flag to build with GO111MODULE=off, for older projects that have not been converted yet.

 This can be useful for cases where different targets require different options.